wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 PROTIP: Moving up to double the RAM or cores usually does not yield a doubling of capacity due to overhead and limits in shared components such as networking.

+ARM processors run faster and cooler than Intel x86 processors.
+<a target="_blank" href="https://aws.amazon.com/ec2/graviton/">AWS Graviton</a> Nitro EC2 instances.
+Until June 30th 2021, all new and existing AWS customers can try the t4g.micro instances free for up to 750 hours per month.

 ### Pricing #